Courses Offered by Department

 The rise and development of urban settlements (cities), their ecology, problems, and an examination of urbanism as a way of life generated in cities.

-SOC 318 Sociology of Love and Courtship
+SOC 318 Sociology of Intimate Relationships

 This course will explore love, romance, desire, courtship, and intimate relationships in the modern world.
-We will examine some of the cultural, structural, and historical conditions that shape one of the most profound sets of human experiences: those associated with love and relationships.
+Course will examine some of the cultural, structural, and historical conditions that shape one of the most profound sets of human experiences: those associated with love and relationships.

 SOC 319 Environmental Sociology